FormulasQuestion/moodle-qtype_formulas/README.md

 You can get it from the Moodle plugin directory https://moodle.org/plugins/view.php?plugin=qbehaviour_adaptivemultipart or from Github https://github.com/maths/moodle-qbehaviour_adaptivemultipart

-You absolutely need version 3.3 of this behaviour, the formulas question type will not work with previous versions.
+You absolutely need version 3.3 or newer of this behaviour, the formulas question type will not work with previous versions.

 ###Installation